Minnesota Twins fire manager Paul Molitor after 78-84 finish

 The Twins went 305-343 under the 62-year-old Molitor, with one appearance in the playoffs in 2017.
 They were 78-84 this year, long out of postseason contention after a series of early setbacks to several key players.

-Chief baseball officer Derek Falvey and general manager Thad Levine inherited Molitor when they were hired two years ago, when owner Jim Pohlad said keeping him would be a prerequisite for the job.
-After the Twins went 85-77 and reached the wild card game, Molitor was given a new three-year contract.
-Falvey and Pohlad each expressed confidence Molitor would remain with the Twins.
+After the Twins went 85-77 and reached the wild-card game last season, Molitor was given a new three-year contract.
+Before Minnesota edged into the postseason, there was buzz that Molitor might’ve been let got at the end of last season.

+“I don’t really think that that was a huge roadblock to them,” Pohlad said.
+“I mean, everybody wanted the situation to work out, and I did too, because Paul’s a personal friend and he’s done so much for our organization and is so important to our community.
+So I feel good about that decision.”

-Executives often prefer to pick their own managers, and Falvey and Levine haven now undertaken that task.
+Executives often prefer to pick their own managers, though, and Falvey and Levine will now undertake that task.
+They’re willing to wait until after the World Series to decide, they said, in case a candidate is still participating.

+“This is an eye toward the future,” team president Dave St. Peter said.
+“What puts us in the best position to dig out of this hole that we’re in?”

 Molitor, who spent the final three seasons of his Hall of Fame playing career with his hometown team, held several roles within the organization before he was named the 13th manager of the Twins for 2015.